-We are looking to buy just about all intermediate to advanced worldwide stamp estates and collections including unused US postage stamps and old letters and correspondence.
+We are looking to buy just about all intermediate to advanced worldwide stamp estates and collections including unused US postage stamps, old letters and correspondence.

 If you have any of the above items PLEASE do not call us or bring them in.
 Gas is too expensive and time is too precious to waste.
 Give them to a child!
 Age 6-12 is best

 Stamp "Investment Portfolios" often sold via telephone solicitation from boiler room operations in Las Vegas NV or Boca Raton FL are generally a scam and a fraud.
-A man was just in the store recently.
-He "invested" $40,000 with these jerks at the rate of about $1,000 every couple weeks.
+A man that came to see us "invested" $40,000 with these jerks at the rate of about $1,000 every couple weeks.
 I could not even give him $50 for his "investment".
 The stamps were garbage with no value.
 DO NOT buy stamps from slick salesmen promising to buy them back for at least what you paid for them at some later date.
 They will be out of business in a few weeks and you'll be out of luck.

 Just about anything stamp related not on the above list.
 (Plus Ancient and Medieval Coins pre-1700)

-Collections that have the potential for most value will be individual country collections with just one country in one album.
+Collections that have the potential for most value will be individual country collections with just one country in one album or a narrow group of countries such as French Colonies or British Africa.
 When you see black or clear "plastic" stamp mounts protecting the stamps this is usually a very good sign.
 These albums will often be Scott Specialty Green albums, Scott National or Minkus Albums, Lighthouse, Lindner, Davo, or Schaubek albums.
 (There are many other foreign made individual country albums - and most are very good especially if full of stamps in those stamp mounts!)